-Like many of us, the report (which can be found here) may have left you with a lot to think about!
+The EEF Maths report (which can be found here) will leave you with a lot to think about!
 But the best way to close the attainment gap is to start with the SLT and make it a whole school improvement focus.
 Schools need to constantly consider and reconsider the ways Maths is taught to ensure any pupil – regardless of background – has access to the best possible Maths education we can provide.

 Do you have pupils who need extra support in maths?

 Every week Third Space Learning’s maths specialist tutors support thousands of pupils across hundreds of schools with weekly online 1-to-1 lessons and maths interventions designed to plug gaps and boost progress.